-The ICE Award has two parts: the ceremonial evaluations at Section Conclave (60% of the total score) and a lodge inductions survey (40% of the total score).
+The ICE Award has two parts: the ceremonial evaluations at Section Conclave (60% of the total score) and the lodge inductions survey (40% of the total score).

 All questions or concerns about Ceremony Evaluations at Conclave or the lodge inductions survey should be submitted to the Section E8 ICE committee at firstname.lastname@example.org.

-The pre-Ordeal ceremony will begin with the ceremonialists outside the circle, as shown on page 3 of Ceremony for the Ordeal and conclude with the principals returning to the firelay, per Diagram 12 on page 10.
+The pre-Ordeal ceremony will begin with the ceremonialists outside the circle, as shown on page 3 of Ceremony for the Ordeal, found on the national website's Induction Portal, and conclude with the principals returning to the firelay, per Diagram 10 on page 10.
 Elangomats and candidates are not required for the pre-Ordeal ceremony evaluation, but they can be helpful for ceremonialists and evaluators alike.
 A firelay and a representation for the 15 blazes will be provided.
 Lodges should provide their own tokens.
 Each pre-Ordeal ceremony evaluation will be given a 45-minute time block.

-The Brotherhood ceremony will begin with page 2 of Ceremony for the Brotherhood; lodges should plan to have a Nimat with the line memorized as well as several candidates.
+The Brotherhood ceremony will begin with page 2 of Ceremony for the Brotherhood, found on the national website's Induction Portal; lodges should plan to have a Nimat with the line memorized as well as several candidates.
 The evaluation will include the closing that ends on page 14.
 Each Brotherhood ceremony evaluation will be given a 60-minute time block.

-The pre-Vigil ceremony will begin on page 3 of Ceremony for the Vigil Honor and end at the bottom of the first column of page 4.
+The pre-Vigil ceremony will begin on page 3 of Ceremony for the Vigil, found on the national website's Induction Portal, and end at the bottom of the first column of page 4.
 Each lodge does not need to provide a candidate.
 The pre-Vigil evaluations will take the same form as those done at NOAC: all ceremonialists will gather at one location at the same time, and each ceremonialist will take a turn conducting the pre-Vigil.
 After each ceremonialist finishes, there will be opportunity for each participating youth to give feedback, followed by the head evaluator.
 The time that this will take depends on the number of participants.

-The following rules have been adapted from the Field Operations Guide, Appendix 3.
+The following rules have been adapted from the Guide to Inductions and NOAC evaluation policies and procedures.

 Each lodge must recommend an adult Arrowmen interested in becoming an evaluator to the Section E8 ICE committee for training.
-These individuals’ names must be submitted to the ICE committee by January 15, 2023 and attend Virtual training in early 2023.
+These individuals’ names must be submitted to the ICE committee by December 1, 2023 and participate in evaluator training.

-By April 1, 2023, all lodges must submit to the Section E8 ICE committee a commitment to which ceremonies evaluations they will participate in, along with the names of the participating ceremonialists.
+By April 1, 2024, all lodges must submit to the Section E8 ICE committee a commitment, using this registration form, to which ceremonies evaluations they will participate in, along with the names of the participating ceremonialists.
 All efforts will be made to accommodate scheduling needs.

 The Section E8 ICE committee will work in coordination with the Cardinal Conclave planning committee and the service lodge.
 Responsibilities of the service lodge include: